 Wow, that is high praise indeed.

-The Art of Memoir, by Mary Karr, is a book that the Wall Street Journal said should be “required reading for anyone attempting to write a memoir or who lives for literature”.
+The Wall Street Journal said of "The Art of Memoir" that it is a book that should be “required reading for anyone attempting to write a memoir or who lives for literature”.
 Mary Karr can teach you about memoir but she becomes a little intimidating with her credentials.
 She is an English professor at Syracuse University, a successful non fiction writer, and you can tell she really knows her stuff.

 Karr is passionate about her belief in the memoir approach and important literary style.
 She says “There is a lingering snobbery in the literary world that wants to disqualify what is broadly called nonfiction from the category of literature”.

-This will be an important book on both reading and writing in the years ahead.
+"The Art of Memoir" will be an important book on both reading and writing in the years ahead.